 Being a gay man in India meant having to hide my sexuality.
-It’s a country where homosexuality is still criminalized and because it wasn’t even acceptable to talk about the subject, my time working in Mumbai was spent closeted.
+It’s a country where homosexuality was criminalized until 2018 and because it wasn’t even acceptable to talk about the subject, my time working in Mumbai was spent closeted.
 To add to this, I was married.
 In fact, most of the gay men I had met were married with kids and leading double lives, so that’s what I did — because that’s what people all around me were doing.

 In 2009, I was transferred to the Accenture UK offices.
 The differences in culture were immediately apparent.
 After my divorce, which was a result of challenges between me and my wife rather than my sexuality, I still hadn’t come out.
 But it was at this point where I discovered Accenture’s LGBT network.
 At the time, there was nothing like this in India, but the openness and acceptance of gay people in the UK made me comfortable enough to come out at work.